ENCCS/sycl-workshop/content/what-is-sycl.rst

       std::memcpy(result, secret.data(), sz);

    We still need to manage host-to-device and device-to-host memory migrations.
-   SYCL_ offers methods to avoid this, which we will cover in :ref:`buffers-accessors`.
+   SYCL_ offers methods to avoid this, which we will cover in :ref:`buffers-accessors` and :ref:`unified-shared-memory`.

-3. A **queue** is the mechanism by which we orchestrate work on our devices.
+4. A **queue** is the mechanism by which we orchestrate work on our devices.
    For example, getting the device on which our **actions** will run:

    .. code:: c++